 When we lived in Colorado, our friend Ling shared this recipe with us.
 She and her family would set aside a block of time to make these dumplings together.
 Once the dumplings were all assembled they would divvy them up and they would each pack some away in their freezer to pull out later for a meal.

-We tend to only make this once or twice a year, usually in January or February.
+We tend to make this once or twice a year, usually in January or February.
 It’s a nice indoor winter activity.
-We pack them away in quart size freezer bags of 10-12 each.
+We pack them away in quart-size freezer bags of 10-12 each.
 Then we pull out one to two bags at a time and fry them up either on their own or served with some rice and vegetables.
 These are one of the staples that we have in our freezer that we can pull out in case we need a quick and easy meal.
-It’s reassuring to know that in case we don’t have a meal planned and things are getting late that we can pull these out and dinner is ready in about 15 minutes.
+It’s reassuring to know that in case we don’t have a meal planned and things are getting late we can pull these out and dinner is ready in about 15 minutes.

 - I do, however, like using the Hong Kong style wrappers for making Vegetable Dumplings for a single meal, which is actually quicker to throw together than you would expect (30+ minutes for a meal).